• Skip to primary navigation

 • *You may not need all of the olive oil listed.
 This depends entirely on how much grease is released from the ground sausage.
 You'll need a total of ¼ cup of oil/grease in your pan.
 This oil is used to create a roux with the flour in a later step.

-• ** If you intend to have leftovers, omit the listed water in the recipe and cook your tortellini separately.
+• ** If you intend to have leftovers: Omit the listed water in the recipe and cook your tortellini separately.
 Store leftover soup base and tortellini separately, then reheat individual portions together on the stovetop or in the microwave.

-• Leftover soup will keep for 2-3 days in a tightly sealed container in the refrigerator.
+• Storage: Leftover soup will keep for 2-3 days in a tightly sealed container in the refrigerator.
 Tortellini will continue to soften and soak up liquid as it sits.

-• Soup base freezes well (without tortellini) up to three months.
+• Freezing: Soup base freezes well (without tortellini) up to three months.
 Thaw overnight in the refrigerator and reheat on the stovetop or in the microwave.
 Tortellini can be cooked separately on the day of serving.

 Nutrition Estimate